 The AQA Unit Award Scheme is invaluable as it is an important pathway for our students to receive accreditation for their achievements.
 It provides a wide range of units which are differentiated, making accreditation accessible to all students regardless of their ability.
-Furthermore, through allowing amendments and writing our own units, we can expand and customise units to our student's individual learning interests and needs.
-Some Advanced Learners will achieve AQA Entry Level Certification, and all students work towards ASDAN Certificates in Personal Progress, Personal and Social Development and Employability.
+Furthermore, through allowing amendments and writing our own units, we can expand and our student's individual lea eve AQA Entry Level Certifi es in My Independence.